carbon-language/carbon-lang/docs/design/expressions/comparison_operators.md

 Comparison operators all return a `bool`; they evaluate to `true` when the indicated comparison is true.
 All comparison operators are infix binary operators.

+These operators have predefined meanings for some of Carbon's [built-in types](#built-in-comparisons-and-implicit-conversions), as well as for simple ["data" types](#default-implementations-for-basic-types) like structs and tuples.

+User-defined types can define the meaning of these operations by [implementing an interface](#extensibility) provided as part of the Carbon standard library.

 ## Details